-From the descriptions above, it is possible to deduce the thermally bridged layers: those layers without insulation, or pathway 3 and 4.
+From the descriptions above, it is possible to deduce the thermally bridged layers: those layers without insulation, i.e. pathway 3 and 4.

-Figure 1 (Left) - Lightweight clad wall with metal frame and metal battens
+Figure 1 - Lightweight clad wall with metal frame and metal battens

-Figure 2 (Right) - Thermal impression, lightweight clad wall with metal frame and metal battens.
+Figure 2 - Thermal impression, lightweight clad wall with metal frame and metal battens.
 Thermal pathways numbered.

 The more complex the framing system, the more challenging it may be to deduce the thermally bridged pathway(s).
 Therefore, relying on an analytical means of determining these thermally bridged paths might be more appropriate.
-AS/NZS 4859.2: 2018 (4859.2) provides a process for determining the thermal resistance of bridged areas by effectively area weighting the thermal resistance of those pathways.
-The method within 4859.2 uses the isothermal planes method to separate the bridged zones.
+AS/NZS 4859.2: 2018 provides a process for determining the thermal resistance of bridged areas by effectively area weighting the thermal resistance of those pathways.
+The method within AS/NZS 4859.2 uses the isothermal planes method to separate the bridged zones.
 In this method, the thermal resistance of the bridged zones between the homogeneous internal and external layers is determined.
-These values are then added to the thermal resistance of the internal and external homogeneous layers, as well as the air-film resistance, to determine the total R-Value.
+These values are then added to the thermal resistance, to determine the total R-Value.
 This process can be illustrated schematically in Figure 3.